justakid1x/swfgalaxy-flashpatch/README.md

-# swfworld
+# swfworld flashpatch
-Updates weekly on Wednesday and Saturday
+Updates when i can

 You have full premission to use any source here, but none of the games are owned by us.
-However, please give us credit.
+However, please give credit to the original project and me.